rudyravelindev/rudyravelindev/README.md

 - 👋 Hi, I’m Rudy Ravelin a Tech passionate based in Kirkland WA USA
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning web developemnt on The Odin Project.
+- 🌱 I’m currently learning web developemnt on TripleTen.
 - 💞️ I’m looking to collaborate on any junior level project that can help me level up my skills.
 - 📫 How to reach me by email: rudyravelin@gmail.com
 - 😄 Pronouns: He/Him